Each computer has a network location. The network location is the type of network the PC is using with a network adapter.

 How to Set Network Location to be Public or Private in Windows 10

+It’s possible to set the network location to private or public by using the Settings application in Windows 10.
 Before selecting between the private and public network options, we will run through how you can find out what your current network location settings are so you know what it is set on now and how to confirm your changes have taken effect after you complete the guide.

 Click on the search field available from the Windows 10 taskbar and type “Control Panel.”

 Click on the “Network and Sharing Center” link that is available from the All Control Panel Items menu.
-(You only get to see this list if you have it set to show small icons that is available from the top right-hand corner of the screen.
+(You only get to see this list if you have it set to show small icons that are available from the top right-hand corner of the screen.
 Just click on the View by drop-down menu and select the small icons option if you don’t have it set to show the smaller icons already.)

 You then get to the page that shows your network name and the network location.
 The network name is bolded and featured above the network location.
 My network name is “TesltraEFD0A7, ” and my network location is set to be a Public network because I haven’t changed anything from Windows default settings when it comes to network locations.